thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

 using System.Fabric;
 using System.Threading;
 using System.Threading.Tasks;
-using azure.microsoft.com/.ServiceFabric.Services.Runtime;
+using Microsoft.ServiceFabric.Services.Runtime;

 // **** Add the following directives
-using azure.microsoft.com/.Diagnostics.EventListeners;
+using Microsoft.Diagnostics.EventListeners;
-using azure.microsoft.com/.Diagnostics.EventListeners.Fabric;
+using Microsoft.Diagnostics.EventListeners.Fabric;

 namespace Stateless1
 {